 The objectives of this course are to excite students’ interest in computer science and to give students a precise understanding of a number of difficult concepts that are fundamental to modern computer science.
 Topics may include: induction and recursion; algebraic characterization; syntax; semantics; formal logic; soundness, completeness, and decidability; specification, algorithm, and determinism; complexity.
 (Restricted to students registered in programs offered wholly or jointly by Computer Science or by Mathematics and Statistics, or with approval of Computer Science.)
 (3 lecture hours and 1.5 laboratory hours a week).

 This course is the first of a two-course sequence designed to introduce students to algorithm design and programming in a high-level language such as C. The main objectives of the course are to develop the ability to identify, understand and design solutions to a wide variety of problems.
 Topics include: computer system overview, hardware and software, problem solving steps, concepts of variables, constants, data types, algorithmic structure, sequential logic, decisions, loops, modular programming, one-dimensional arrays, text files.
 If possible, problems like searching/sorting will be addressed.
-(3 lecture hours and 1.5 laboratory hours a week)
+(3 lecture hours and 1.5 laboratory hours a week).

-This course takes a holistic approach in helping students develop an understanding of their future places, as entry level managers, in business and other forms of organizations.
+This course takes a holistic approach in helping students develop an understanding of their future places, as entry-level managers, in business and other forms of organizations.
 Functional business learning is undertaken using the lecture method.
 In parallel, the basic elements of strategic management are introduced in order to develop students’ strategic thinking capabilities.
 Project work focuses on adapting students’ career strategies to the employment environment, and on adapting companies’ strategies to their competitive environments.
-Finally, the case method is used to emphasize ethical self management, group dynamics and organizational governance, and entrepreneurial processes involved in starting and managing a small business.
-The course demands that students: use their initiative; develop their analytical, decision making and interpersonal management skills; and take responsibility for achieving success.
+Finally, the case method is used to emphasize ethical self-management, group dynamics and organizational governance, and entrepreneurial processes involved in starting and managing a small business.
+The course demands that students: use their initiative; develop their analytical, decision-making and interpersonal management skills; and take responsibility for achieving success.

 An introduction to microeconomics intended to provide students with the tools necessary to begin to understand and evaluate how resources are allocated in a market economy.
 Specific topics include how markets function, theories of the business firm, of consumer behaviour and of income distribution.
 The economic roles of labour unions and government are also covered.
 The theories are applied to contemporary Canadian economic problems.

-Trigonometric functions and identities, inverse trigonometric functions, limits and continuity, derivatives and applications, Mean value theorem, indeterminate forms and l’Hôpital’s rule, antiderivatives, introduction to indefinite integrals.
-(This course is required for students who do not have credit for Ontario Grade 12 Calculus and Vectors.
-The course is equivalent to MATH 1720 for all prerequisite purposes.)
-(Prerequisite: Grade 12 Advanced Functions.)
-(Antirequisite: MATH 1720.)
-(4 lecture hours, 1 tutorial hour a week.)
+This course will cover trigonometric functions and identities, inverse trigonometric functions, limits and continuity, derivatives and applications, mean value theorem, indeterminate forms and l’Hôpital’s rule, antiderivatives and an introduction to definite integrals.
+This course is for students who have taken both Ontario Grade 12 Advanced Functions (MHF4U) and Ontario Grade 12 Calculus and Vectors (MCV4U).
+Students who do not have credit for MCV4U should take MATH-1760.
+(Prerequisites: Ontario Grade 12 Advanced Functions (MHF4U) and Ontario Grade 12 Calculus and Vectors (MCV4U) or MATH-1780.)
+(Antirequisite: MATH-1760.)
+(3 lecture hours, 1 tutorial hour per week.)

-Trigonometric functions and identities, inverse trigonometric functions, limits and continuity, derivatives and applications, Mean value theorem, indeterminate forms and l’Hôpital’s rule, antiderivatives, introduction to indefinite integrals.
-(This course is required for students who do not have credit for Ontario Grade 12 Calculus and Vectors.
-The course is equivalent to MATH 1720 for all prerequisite purposes.)
-(Prerequisite: Grade 12 Advanced Functions.)
-(Antirequisite: MATH 1720.)
-(4 lecture hours, 1 tutorial hour a week.)
+This course will cover a review of functions, trigonometric functions and identities, transcendental functions, inverse trigonometric functions, introduction to limits, continuity, derivatives and applications, mean value theorem, indeterminate forms and l’Hôpital’s rule, antiderivatives and an introduction to definite integrals.
+This course is for students who have taken Ontario Grade 12 Advanced Functions (MHF4U), but have not taken Ontario Grade 12 Calculus and Vectors (MCV4U).
+Students who have credit for MCV4U should take MATH-1720.
+The course is equivalent to MATH-1720 for all prerequisite purposes.
+(Prerequisite: Ontario Grade 12Advanced Functions (MHF4U).)
+(Antirequisite: MATH-1720.)
+(4 lecture hours, 1 tutorial hour per week.)